Laakeri/Triangulator/README.md

 For hypergraphs only the format used in the [CSP hypergraph library](https://www.dbai.tuwien.ac.at/proj/hypertree/downloads.html) is supported.

 For Bayesian networks the .bif, .dsc and .net formats are supported.

+### Additional notes
+To use glpk as a LP solver you need to edit the `src/Makefile`.